Do you sell M-80s and/or Cherry Bombs?

 - Use fireworks outside on a hard surface in a clear and open area.
 Never use fireworks indoors.
 Always use fireworks outside and make sure there are no flammable materials, buildings, trees or other obstructions nearby (remember to check above as well as to the sides).
 It is also important that fireworks be placed on a hard, flat, and level surface to insure their stability.
 Never discharge fireworks inside a barrel, metal or glass container, or home-made tube.

 - Be aware of your audience and respectful of those nearby.
 Always make sure the audience and any other living beings are a safe distance away prior to discharging fireworks.
 This also means making sure the wind conditions are right.
-Have earplugs on hand and make sure young children are wearing ear protection.
+Have safety glasses and earplugs on hand and make sure young children are wearing ear protection – our kiddos loved wearing the ear muff style ear protection.
 Let neighbors know that you are planning a fireworks display beforehand and be respectful of pets and farm animals.
+There are many wonderful web resources out there for helping to prepare animals for loud noises – including fireworks.

 - Never place any portion of your body directly over a firework when lighting.
 Any pyrotechnician worth his or her salt will tell you that the first rule of fireworks is, “Never put anything you aren’t willing to lose over a firework.”
 Never put your head or any part of your body over the top of any fireworks product, never look into a firework to check it, and never hold a lit firework item in your hand.